Silk Street

-Silk Street (秀水街 (Xiùshuǐ Jiē, beautiful Water Street), Xiushui Street, literally meaning "beautiful water Street"), aka Silk Market or Silk Street Market, is a shopping center in Chaoyang District, Beijing, that accommodates over 1,700 retail vendors, notorious among international tourists for their wide selection of counterfeit designer brand apparel.
+Silk Street (秀水街 (Xiùshuǐ Jiē, beautiful Water Street), Xiushui Street), aka Silk Market or Silk Street Market, is a shopping center in Chaoyang District, Beijing, that accommodates over 1,700 retail vendors, notorious among international tourists for their wide selection of counterfeit designer brand apparel.
 The Silk Street is located at Yonganli, just west of the China World Trade Centre and is accessible by subway (line 1) and bus.